-With the current bushfires affecting NSW and QLD, we have been receiving a number of queries from clients regarding their rights and obligations in these circumstances.
+With the extensive devastation caused by bushfires across Australia, including New South Wales, Victoria, Queensland & South Australia, we have been receiving a number of queries from clients regarding their rights and obligations in these circumstances.

 Where a business cannot operate due to circumstances out of its control (such as a bushfire or other natural disaster) the Fair Work Act 2009 (FW Act) allows employers to “stand down” permanent employees, ie require them to not attend work.
 There is no obligation to pay employees during a period of stand down under the FW Act (although an employer may choose to pay employees if they wish).
 Stand downs can only be used where there is no useful work that an employee can be given to do.

 Modern awards, enterprise agreements and employment contract can also contain provisions dealing with stand downs so it is important that employers check these instruments too.